Azure/azure-iot-remote-monitoring/Docs/dev-setup.md

 2. [Windows PowerShell] [windowspowershell] version **4.0** or **higher**.
 To check for PowerShell version open PowerShell command window and call **$PSVersionTable**.
 It will display the information about the PowerShell version installed on your PC.

-3. Azure Powershell 2.0.0 or greater (see [How to install and configure Azure PowerShell][azurepowershell])
+3. Azure PowerShell 2.0.0 or greater (see [How to install and configure Azure PowerShell][azurepowershell])
  > Note: a **reboot** is required if you're installing or updating PowerShell

 **Note:** You should verify that the NuGet Package Manager is configured correctly in Visual Studio before you continue: